nidhi-ks/Flink-demo-for-Financial-Services/FlinkSQL.md

   AND price > 0
   AND (side = 'BUY' OR side = 'SELL');
 ```
+Inserts data into filtered_trades after filtering data based on conditions from trades_topic

 ### 4. Joining `trades_topic` and `users_data` Using an Inner Join